NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 But disabling automatic loading of the `NLog.config`-file is a huge breaking change, and would hurt lots of existing applications.

-### NLog FileTarget without ConcurrentWrites
+### NLog FileTarget and ArchiveSuffixFormat

+NLog FileTarget has received a major rewrite to simplify the archive-logic.
 NLog FileTarget no longer uses `File.Move` by default, but instead rolls to the next filename.
 This is to prevent file-locking issues with other background-applications, or if the log-file is held open by file-viewer.